Pointergeist/PHC-mouse-movement-gen/README.md

 PHC is privately available to protect it's concept and method.
 To get started with your access to PHC:
 1. Request access via [Discord](https://discord.com/users/1311056999240437801), [Email](mailto:tmotion614@gmail.com) or
 [Telegram](https://t.me/Pointergeist)
-2. Receive a trial API key and documentation.
+2. Receive a trial API key and documentation
-3. Integrate with your existing application.
+3. Integrate with your existing application

 ## FAQ
 - **What is Pointergeist's Human Cursor?**